Are Tom Cruise movies better the more he runs? Apparently so, says Rotten Tomatoes

 Tom Cruise runs a lot in movies.
 This we know.
 But, as it happens, there are actual numbers from Rotten Tomatoes that suggest the more Cruise runs in a movie the better said movie actually is.

-Take 2008’s Valkyrie, for example, a film where Cruise doesn’t run at all.
+For example, take 2008’s Valkyrie, a film where Cruise doesn’t run at all.
 The film has a Tomatometer score of 63.5 percent, according to the movie review aggregator.
 Similar non-running projects — Magnolia, Lions for Lambs, and Tropic Thunder — yielded similar results.

 Meanwhile, Mission: Impossible – Rogue Nation, in which Cruise runs more than 1,001 feet, had 71 percent.